DeepLearningSivar/.github/profile/README.md

 <details>
 <summary>What is a Pie & AI?</summary>

-Pie & AI is a series from DeepLearning.
-AI meetings hosted independently by the global AI community.
+Pie & AI is a series from [DeepLearning.AI](https://www.deeplearning.ai/).
+AI meetings hosted independently by the [global AI community](https://www.deeplearning.ai/events/).
 Events typically include conversations with world leaders, thought-provoking discussions, networking opportunities with your fellow learners, hands-on project practice, and cakes (or other desserts of your choice).

 </details>